AMSP-04/NETN-MRM/NETN-MRM.md

 Figure 6-4: A Trigger Activates a Disaggregation or an Aggregation Event.

 ## UNABLE TO COMPLY
 If the service for some reason is not doable by the MRM SP it shall first respond with an MRM_TriggerResponse and then send an MRM_ActionComplete with the parameter CompletionResult (Boolean) indicating that the requested action in the MRM_Trigger will not be executed.
-One reason for a negative response can for example be that an aggregate unit already has the requested aggregate state or a TMR action was not performed.
+One reason for a negative response can, for example, be that an aggregate unit already has the requested aggregate state or a TMR action was not performed.

 Figure 6-5: The MRM Request from the Trigger is Not Performed.